fitsumcs/Javascript-Lab/README.md

 ## After completing this lab :
 * You will be able to overview Advanced Concepts on Javascript
- * Symbol , Template Literal , Destructuring , Array methods [for in / for of] , and Arrow  Function
+ * Symbol , Template Literal , Destructuring , spread/rest syntax , New Loops [for in / for of] , function borrowing and Arrow  Function
  * Object Oriented Javascript[Mainly ES6 Class]
  * Exception and ES6 Modules